 This easy French baguette recipe is a delicious loaf of bread with a golden crust and a soft yet sturdy crumb.
-There is nothing better than having a basket of crusty bread on your dinner table, except maybe knowing you made it yourself!
+There is nothing better than having a basket of crusty homemade bread on your dinner table, except maybe knowing you made it yourself!

 French Baguette Recipe